lawlawson/readme_generator/README.md

-# The Project
+# Readme Generator Super!!!

 ## Description
-SOmething
+This is a super version of the readme generator project.

 ## Installation
-SOmething
+npm install

 ## Usage
-Something
+npm run start

 ## License
-This project is licensed under the Mozilla Public License 2.0.
+This project is licensed under the Unlicense.

 ## Author
-LawLaw
+Lawrence Narh-Lawson